techpmsap/Leonardo_Cloud_Platform_Powerweek/Exercise_03/Exercise_03.md

 1. This will open the configuration URL document, which you will need to complete the exercise
 	![](images/013.png)

-1. Take the **IOT Service Cockpit URL** and paste it in a new browser window
+1. Take the **IoT Service Cockpit URL** and paste it in a new browser window
 	![](images/014.png)

 1. Congratulations!
 Prerequisites for the exercise have been verified.